 There has never been a time in my life when I have not considered myself a writer.
 However, making the jump from “kid who types things” to “published author” was always my goal.
 Lulu helped me realize that goal in a way that wouldn’t have been possible just a few years ago.

 When I was in middle school, there were very few print-on-demand companies.
-The ones that did exist required a lot of money upfront, most of which went toward ordering copies of your book in bulk.
+The ones that did exist required a lot of money upfront.
+Most of which went toward ordering copies of your book in bulk.
 Either you distributed all of them by hand or you let the extra copies waste away in some warehouse.
 As a 14-year-old with no income, this was not a viable option.
-So, for me self-publishing meant printing a copy of my fantasy novel The Country of Eoforwicke at Kinko’s, getting it bound for about $15, then selling copies at a $2 mark-up to my friends —a fee which I often waived in order to get anyone to read my work.
+So, for me self-publishing meant printing a copy of my fantasy novel The Country of Eoforwicke at Kinko’s.
+Binding cost about $15, then I sold copies at a $2 mark-up to my friends.
+And even then, I often waited the fee in order to get anyone to read my work.

 I am no longer just a kid who types things.
 I am a published author, and there’s nothing left for me to do but conquer the world—and with Lulu, I know I can.

 Ryan P. C. Trimble has been writing since he first found (and promptly broke) his great-grandmother’s typewriter as a toddler.
 Since then, Ryan has gone on to write sketch comedy, newscasts and now, a novel (Fragments from 5th Ave. in 2014).
 He is currently at work on his second book, What We Turned on 23rd, which he hopes to publish later this year.
 Raised in North Carolina, he now lives in Chicago with one of his best friends and his cat, Roger Hux Trimble.